mattludwigs/kickstart/README.md

 Kickstart is away to kickstart your web project by setting up your files for you.

+This script will ask you some questions and create the folders and files you need according to your answers.
+This is to save time setting up simple website directories.

 ## How to get started

 Get kickstart.py